My information on music comes from my late partner, Jim. His knowledge of, and ear for, music was phenomenal.

 July 31st is Uncommon Instruments Awareness Day.
 Who knew?
 (I guess the people who created it know.)

-My understanding is that outside of Armenia very few people know of these musical instruments except for the people who emigrated from Armenia or the surrounding areas.
-Countries in the area include Turkey, Kurdistan and Azerbaijan.
-Many of them have similar instruments with similar sounding names.
+I understand that outside of Armenia, very few people know of these musical instruments except for those who emigrated from Armenia or the surrounding areas.
+Countries in the region include Turkey, Kurdistan, and Azerbaijan.
+Many of them have similar instruments with similar-sounding names.

 "What's a duduk?"

 He told me that when he was little and had a cold if his nose whistled, his mother would say, that's your duduk.
 He went on to explain that it is an Armenian musical instrument.

 He added that it is typical in Armenia to have duduk, zurna, and dumbeg musical group.
 He indicated it is similar to the way the United States would have a fife and drum group of musicians.

 The gentleman at the extreme right of the intro photo is playing the duduk.
 It is similar to an oboe and usually made out of apricot wood.